section-engineering-education/engineering-education/content/articles/Continuous-Integration-with-Jenkins/index.md

 As a continuous integration tool, Jenkins is easy to use with updated documentation and support for all major operating systems.
 Users with basic IT skills can easily utilize the software.

-In addition, Jenkins is distributed with a quality Application Programming Interface [API](https://www.club-oracle.com/threads/apis-what-is-api.16190/) suite that enables the user to customize the amount of accessible data.
+In addition, Jenkins is distributed using a quality Application Programming Interface [API](https://www.club-oracle.com/threads/apis-what-is-api.16190/) suite that enables the user to customize the amount of accessible data.

 Due to its flexibility, Jenkins supports projects of various sizes and complexities.
 Furthermore, it does not limit the number of connected servers.
 Therefore, many teams can engage in continuous delivery without challenges.

 Another benefit of Jenkins is that it has a huge developer community.
 This facilitates faster releases, bug fixes, and creative interactions

-Jenkins also allows Source Code Management ([SCM](https://www.atlassian.com/git/tutorials/source-code-management#:~:text=Source%20code%20management%20%28SCM%29%20is%20used%20to%20track,contributors.%20SCM%20is%20also%20synonymous%20with%20Version%20control)) which supports different source code repositories.
+Jenkins also allows Source Code Management [SCM](https://www.atlassian.com/git/tutorials/source-code-management#:~:text=Source%20code%20management%20%28SCM%29%20is%20used%20to%20track,contributors.%20SCM%20is%20also%20synonymous%20with%20Version%20control) which supports different source code repositories.
 This enables developers to set different triggers after code changes in languages such as Java and Python.

 ### Shortcomings of using Jenkins as a continuous integration tool
 One of the biggest disadvantages of Jenkins is the presence of many plugins.
 Some of these plugins do not provide optimal functionality.
 Some of the areas where plugins are required seem too basic.

-The second disadvantage relates to the way Jenkins is designed.It does not support latest technologies such as Docker.
+The second disadvantage relates to the way Jenkins is designed.
+It does not support the latest technologies such as Docker.

 Jenkins lacks enough collaborative features.
 It does not allow developers to see the commits done by other team members.
 It is, therefore, challenging to track the project's progress.